-Students who apply for Fall should hear back from Bethel University by September 1.
+Students who submit their applications to Bethel University for the fall semester should hear back from Bethel University by May 15.

-Bethel University is amoderately difficult school to get into.
+Getting into Bethel University is moderately difficult.
 Bethel University evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Bethel University, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.
 Admissions to nursing program is program very difficult.

 Transfer student admissions is moderately difficult.